 While this is the easiest option, this option would reduce customer satisfaction and have a longer response time to solve performance-related issues.

 What are the leading companies in APM?

-While technology companies like Google, Oracle offers APM solutions for businesses, there are small-medium sized companies and startups that also provide these solutions.
+While technology companies like Google, Oracle offer APM solutions for businesses, there are small-medium-sized companies and startups that also provide these solutions.
 Here are brief descriptions of two of the common APM tools.

 AppDynamics by Cisco: Acquired by Cisco in 2017, AppDynamics provides real-time monitoring, business insights, anomaly detection, and end-to-end visibility for the entire application stack with its user-friendly interface.
-The company aims its users to spend less time fixing issues and more time to focus on their primary tasks.
+The company aims for its users to spend less time fixing issues and more time focusing on their primary tasks.

 Dynatrace: With its AI-powered tool, Dynatrace automatically monitors application/database performance and discovers any technical issues.
 It also covers any monitoring solution, including languages supported, application architectures, cloud, on-premise or hybrid, enterprise apps, SaaS monitoring, and more.

 Below you can find an extended list of APM vendors:

 - Google Stackdriver Monitoring